gilesbowkett/BuscandoElViento/readme.md

     add_search_vector :users, :username

-will add a search vector attribute to your users table, and obviously
+will add a search vector attribute to your `users` table, tracking the `username` attribute.

-    add_search_vector :users, :username

-will do the same thing.

 However if you do this